Asian stocks rise ahead of central bank meetings | ExBulletin

 Asian stocks rise ahead of central bank meetings

-BEIJING (AP) Asian stock markets rose on Tuesday as investors monitored decisions by central banks in Europe and elsewhere as to when they could start cutting back on economic stimulus.
+BEIJING (AP) Asian stock markets rose on Tuesday after China reported stronger-than-expected exports in August as investors waited for decisions from European banks and others on when stimulus could be removed.

-Shares rose in Shanghai, Tokyo and Hong Kong, which make up the bulk of Asia’s market capitalization.
+Shares rose in Shanghai, Tokyo and Hong Kong, which make up the bulk of Asian market capitalization.
 Seoul and Sydney declined.

 US markets were due to reopen after a three-day weekend.